coldbox-modules/GeoLocation-lookup-by-IP/readme.txt

 GeoLcation.clearCache();

 This method will clear out any items in the cache that it put there.
-This method takes the following optional parameter that override the plugin defaults:
+This method takes the following optional parameter that override the module defaults:
 - cacheName

 This code comes with no warranties, promises, or rainbows.
 In fact, it will probably kick your cat.